 Healthy Competition, or Something Lurking Behind the Scenes

-One thing the investor money really managed to get done was to destroy the profit margins in UHF RFID.
-Even the few healthy looking companies in RFID were nearly pushed over the edge by their revenue-hungry-investor-backed competitors that sold their goods probably at below-zero profit.
+One thing the investor money managed to get done was to destroy the profit margins in UHF RFID.
+Even the few good looking companies in RFID were nearly pushed over the edge by their revenue-hungry-investor-backed competitors that sold their goods probably at a below-zero profit.
 As technology was still immature and quality standards non-existent, the door was open for low-quality and no-quality vendors that gradually ate off the left-over positive karma around RFID.
-End users learned to be cautious and consider quality aspects as well, which now at the later time has turned into competitive advantage for companies that have quality processes well established.
+End users learned to be cautious and consider quality aspects as well, which now at the later time has turned into a competitive advantage for companies that have quality processes well established.

 Less Hype, More Industry Collaboration

-We arrive at the present day – RFID hype is long gone, technology has matured and studies clearly show how the RFID adoption is streamlining processes, bringing ROI and making the world a better place.
-Omni-channel retail, lean manufacturing, passive sensors and expanding industry collaboration, such as the RAIN Alliance and GS1, are some of the drivers that bring more and more business to the technology vendors and solution providers.
+We arrive at the present day – RFID hype is long gone, technology has matured, and studies clearly show how the RFID adoption is streamlining processes, bringing ROI and making the world a better place.
+Omni-channel retail, lean manufacturing, passive sensors, and expanding industry collaboration, such as the RAIN Alliance and GS1, are some of the drivers that bring more and more business to the technology vendors and solution providers.